Return of the Ape Man: Cast

+Production

+The working title for the film was 'Revenge of the Ape Man'.
+Production took place early in October 1943 and the film was released on June 24, 1944.

 Cast notes

+Credits for the role of the Ape Man

 George Zucco is co-credited on screen and in the publicity, along with Moran, as having played the Ape Man.
 At the onset of the laboratory scene where Prof. Dexter (Lugosi) and Gilmore (Carradine) are preparing to melt the caveman free from the block of ice, Zucco is shown in the Ape Man makeup - albeit briefly.
 Zucco's prominent nose, as well as his injured and withered left arm/hand (from a WWI injury) are clearly visible facing the camera.
-The shot then switches away from the Ape Man.
+The shot (lasting only a few seconds in total) then switches away from the Ape Man.
 When it returns again to the same shot, Moran has replaced Zucco.
 The producers later explained Zucco became ill during the filming and kept his footage as a cost-saving measure while using Moran as a replacement actor for the remainder of the film.